Hrabal/TemPy/README.md

 ### DOM navigation

-Every TemPy Tag content is iterable and accessible just like a Python list:
+Every TemPy Tag content is iterable and accessible like a Python list:
 ```python
 divs = [Div(id=div, klass='inner') for div in range(10)]
 ps = (P() for _ in range(10))